josephbeuysmum/Dertisch/README.md

 Using Dertisch
 ---

-Dertisch allows you to create bespoke `sous chefs` and `ingredients` tailored towards your app's specific needs, and also comes with four in-built `ingredients` classes, and three in-built `salle` classes serving functionality common to all apps:
+Dertisch allows you to create bespoke `sous chefs` and `ingredients` tailored towards your app's specific needs, and also comes with four in-built `ingredients` classes, and two in-built `salle` classes serving functionality common to all apps:

-	KITCHEN: INGREDIENTS (model: services)
+	KITCHEN: INGREDIENTS

 	FoodDelivery
 	// provides access to RESTful APIs